Sardinia Travel Guide

 One of the oldest inhabited regions in Europe, evidence of human habitation here dates back as far as 250,000 BC.
 A rich port of trade since ancient times, Sardinia features prominently in the history of the region.
 Ruins can be found in various places throughout the islands, including those of the Phoenician city Tharros in Nuoro.
 The ancient temple of the goddess of fortune is located in Porto Torres, and Cagliari holds an excellent archaeological museum.

-Sights like the incredible Capo Caccia cliffs and the spellbinding Neptune cave are easily accessible by hire car, a recommended form of transport for trips into the mountainous inner-island.
+Sightseeing in Sardinia will bring you to the incredible Capo Caccia cliffs and the spellbinding Neptune cave are easily accessible by hire car, a recommended form of transport for trips into the mountainous inner-island.
 A ride on the trenino verde will take you through some of the wilder parts of the island, where Sardinia's indigenous wildlife can be glimpsed along riverbanks and high mountain trails.

 Fresh seafood and wine are widely available throughout the islands, along with relaxed, open-air cafés and bars.
 Shopping for clothing and local crafts like lace, wood, carvings, and carpets is generally done in the tourist areas or larger city of Cagliari.
 Culturally, the islands are known for a form of vocal polyphony, or guttural singing, known as Canto a Tenores, which has drawn many famous musicians to record its unique sound.

-Transportation Around Sardinia
+Transport Around Sardinia